Jamaica's bobsled team aims to make history in Lake Placid

 (SOUNDBITE OF RACE HORN)

-UNIDENTIFIED ANNOUNCER: Sled in from Start 1.
+UNIDENTIFIED ANNOUNCER: Sledding from Start 1.
 This is Shane Pitter and Tyreek Bucknor of team Jamaica.

 ESCOBAR: Tyreek Bucknor is the brakeman for the team's two-man sled.
 Like many of his teammates, Bucknor didn't grow up bobsledding.
 He transitioned to the sport from football two years ago.
 He says it's hard to fit training in with the rest of his life, and he's still learning the technique.
 He's also adjusting to Lake Placid's frigid weather, which, like bobsled, doesn't happen in his home country.